Psychology at Heriot-Watt University bridges the gaps that are often found between theory and real-word application.

 Social learning and cultural transmission

 Current research projects are broadly focused around the 'who', the 'what', the 'when' and the 'how' of social learning.
 One particular research stream has focused on the phenomenon of 'over-imitation', that is, copying another individual to the extent that task efficiency is actually reduced.
 Under what circumstances does this phenomenon occur?
 More recent research collaborations are exploring presociality in young children and capuchin monkeys.
 Contact Dr Nicola McGuigan for more information.

 Perception of visual texture

-Almost all natural and articificial surfaces are textured in some way, but little is known about the processing of texture patterns by the human visual system.
-We collaborate with computer scientists in the Heriot-Watt Texture Lab to explore how people make perceptual judgements about natural and synthetic visual textures, and how people search for targets in visual textures.
-Results are applied to problems in computer vision such as retrieving digital representations of surface textures from databases and detecting surface defecits.
+Almost all natural and artificial surfaces are textured in some way, but little is known about the processing of texture patterns by the human visual system.
+We collaborate with computer scientists in the Heriot-Watt Texture Lab to explore how people make perceptual judgments about natural and synthetic visual textures, and how people search for targets in visual textures.
+Results are applied to problems in computer vision such as retrieving digital representations of surface textures from databases and detecting surface deficits.
 Contact Professor Patrick Green for more information.

 Psychosocial influences on health and safety in small businesses

 Health and safety at work may entail activities such as risk assessment, in areas ranging from physical hazards to psychological stress.
 Despite its importance, health and safety engagement is often seen as problematic for the small business.
 Employing both qualitative and quantitative research methods, this project investigates the nature of the behaviours which small businesses undertake.
 We then examine psychological and social processes influencing such behaviour.
 Contact Dr Terry Lansdown for more information.